Beatrix of the Netherlands: Kissed by a bystander

+Later years

 On 6 October 2002, the Queen's husband, Prince Claus, died after a long illness.
 A year and a half later her mother died after long suffering from senile dementia, while her father succumbed to cancer in December 2004.

 On 8 February 2005, Beatrix received a rare honorary doctorate from Leiden University, an honour the Queen does not usually accept.
 In her acceptance speech she reflected on the monarchy and her own 25 years as Queen.
 The speech was broadcast live.

 On 29 and 30 April 2005, she celebrated the 25th anniversary of her reign.
 She was interviewed on Dutch television, was offered a concert on Dam Square in Amsterdam, and a celebration took place in The Hague, the country's seat of government.

 On 31 May 2006 the 6th Polish Air Assault Brigade would receive the Militaire Willemsorde der 4e klasse in The Hague.
 Beatrix was to tie the prestigious medal to the standard of the incumbents of the 1st Independent Polish Parachute Brigade.

-On 10 October 2010, the Netherlands Antilles were formally dissolved.
-The new municipalities of Bonaire, Sint Eustatius, and Saba and the new constituent countries of Curaçao and Sint Maarten were established in its place.
-The dissolution ceremony in the Netherlands Antilles' capital, Willemstad, was attended by the then-Prince and Princess of Orange, Willem-Alexander and his wife Máxima, representing the Queen.